Netherlands (2002- )

 Grounds for euthanasia: psychiatric disorder and dementia

-For example, Case 2022-085 involved the euthanasia of a young woman aged between 20 and 30 years of age who had obsessive-compulsive disorder, autism spectrum disorder (ASD), post-traumatic stress disorder related to being bullied when younger, and recurrent depressive episodes.
+Case 2022-085 involved the euthanasia of a young woman aged between 20 and 30 years of age who had obsessive-compulsive disorder, autism spectrum disorder (ASD), post-traumatic stress disorder related to being bullied when younger, and recurrent depressive episodes.
 The patient was also known to have anorexia nervosa and a mild intellectual disability.

 Multiple aging disorders